The Best Energy Bars for Men

 While Clif Bars are higher in sugar than we’d like — up to 22 grams per serving — they’re also made with 70 percent organic ingredients and contain a decent amount of protein and fiber.
 “Clif Bars are a very clean, natural product,” says Doug Frank, nutritionist and general manager of Rainbow Acres, a natural foods market in Los Angeles.
 “Energy is basically carbs, so you want a decent amount of them,” Frank says.
 They’re a good choice for sustained energy when you’re going to be needing a lot of it — like when you’re doing mud runs, swimming from sharks, and fleeing zombies.

-#5: Promax Energy Bar ($15 for 12 bars)
+#5.
+Promax Energy Bar ($16 for 12 bars @ Amazon.com)

-These high-calorie (in the upper 200s), high protein (20 grams), and high sugar (20 grams) bars also contain 18 essential vitamins, minerals, and antioxidants.
+These high calorie (in the upper 200s), high protein (20 grams), and high sugar (20 grams) bars also contain 18 essential vitamins, minerals, and antioxidants.
 “Their big selling point is that they’re vitamin- and mineral-fortified; not all bars are,” Frank says.”
 Basically, eat one of these and you’ll have enough energy-producing carbs to fuel you for 15 minutes of a Tour de France climb … or 200 straight hours of World of Warcraft.